Showing posts with label PD - Other. Show all posts

 Horace?

-Anyone old enough to remember the original will feel right at home with Harris who is once again looking to enjoy a skiing trip.
+Anyone old enough to remember the original will feel at home with Harris who is once again looking to enjoy a skiing trip.
 However, it's not started off well...
 Harris finds himself in a pickle as he didn't bring along any skis so must hire replacements from the resort - who built their shop on the wrong side of a busy highway.

 Grab the download of Atari Legend and game like it's 1982!!